itsybitesyspider/retriever/README.md

 Retriever is ideal when you need to index a collection by multiple properties, you need a variety of relations between elements in a collection, or or you need to maintain summary statistics about a collection.
-Retriever can make your application data more easily discoverable, searchable, and auditable compared to a "big jumble of plain old rust types."
-Retriever can help reduce data redundancy and establish a single source of truth for all values.

 ![](./Callie_the_golden_retriever_puppy.jpg)